frictionlessdata/tabulator-py/README.md

 Source should be a file available via one of this protocols in the web.

 ```python
 stream = Stream('http://example.com/data.csv')
 ```

+Options:
+- http_stream - use HTTP streaming when possible.
+Enabled by default.

 #### stream